Charleston vs Detroit

 Which city has higher STR taxes — Charleston or Detroit?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Detroit charges 6% Michigan use tax + 6% Detroit Accommodations Tax (12% combined).
-Compare the full breakdown in the table above.
+Notably, Detroit benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?